-The short answer is – much less time than traditional school.
-If you’re talking mainly about how much time sitting at a table, working on book work, then here are my recommendations:
+The short answer is: much less time than traditional school.
+If you’re asking specifically about how much time sitting at a table, working on book work, then here are my recommendations.

 - Less than an hour of desk/ table type work in kindergarten & 1st grade

 - 45-60 minutes for 2nd-3rd

 - 1-2 hours for 4th grade – 5th grade

 - For middle school and high school students, the amount of homeschool hours spent on bookwork really depends on the approach you take to homeschooling in these years, whether or not you’re going to aim to have them complete some college course work at home, how much they’re working at an outside job, etc.